Penn Clinical Research (CR): Onboarding Certificate and Certification Program

 Penn CR: Certification Program

-Click picture for print version
+Click image for print version

 Who should take Certification Program?

 Once you have completed the full Penn CR: Onboarding Program, or pass the OPT OUT Program, you are required to complete the Certification Program within two years of hire.
 The Certification Program will be assigned to your "My Learning Plan" automatically via Knowledge Link.
+In addition, you will also need to complete four hours of Human Subject training.

 The Certification will be looked upon favorably when considering job advancements at Penn.